-Record and podcast it
+5. Record and podcast it

 Last year we discovered that the Learning Curve staff at the IMCPL Central Branch can help students create an audio podcast of their publications.
 This can be done as a classroom field trip or pursued by individual students during their out-of-school time.
-The library will even publish the recordings to the Learning Curve blog on the Internet if desired.
-You can call the Learning Curve at (317) 275-4222 for more information.
-Tell them the Indiana Partnership for Young Writers sent you.
+The library will even publish the recordings to the Learning Curve blog, so the readings can be accessible via the web to faraway friends and family if desired.
+You can contact the Learning Curve for more information (tell them the Indiana Partnership for Young Writers sent you).